Shrimp martini appetizer is an easy shrimp salsa dip that’s perfect for a fun and fancy appetizer with friends and family!

 And if you want to have a lovely evening of entertaining, without all the stress that can go with it, here are my easy ABC's:

 - Allow enough time.
-Shop ahead, pick up some great on-hand ingredients like the Happy Farms Preferred Cranberry White Cheddar or Apple Smoked Cheese and crackers they have at ALDI, pair with some nuts or olives and my easy shrimp cocktail recipe and bam – you are set!
+Shop ahead, pick up some great on-hand ingredients like several nice cheeses and a selection of crackers, pair with some nuts or olives and my easy shrimp cocktail recipe and bam - you are set!

 - Be prepared.
-Keep your house stocked with a variety of wines (see above for some of the whites I got from ALDI), have some cute cocktail napkins and a couple of go-to recipes that are easy to whip up.
-You’ll be party-ready anytime!
+Keep your house stocked with a variety of wines, have some cute cocktail napkins and a couple of go-to recipes that are easy to whip up.
+You'll be party-ready anytime!

 - Chill out!
 The hostess sets the tone and you want to be at ease so your guests are at ease.
 Don't stress about the house not being perfect - I promise you are the only one that notices!
 So kick back, pick up your wine glass and just enjoy the moment!